CIS-522/homework/assignments/week1/README.md

 You may add any other methods you like to help you implement the model.
 As a rule of thumb, "private" methods in Python classes should usually start with an underscore (e.g. `_private_method()`).

+### Gradient-descent based linear regression

+Once you have a working linear regression model, you can now implement a gradient-descent based linear regression model.
+See how the performance characteristics of the two models differ, and how the gradient-descent based model training-time compares to the closed-form solution.

 ### Files you're allowed to edit

 -   `model.py`

+### Submission

+Update `submission.json` with your team information (Assignment Name is already set; you can change everything else).
+Push your code to GitHub to submit.

 ## Running the Code